 Weight vs. Cubic Feet Moving Estimates

-Your focus really should be on hiring one of the top moving companies so moving day doesn’t have any surprises.
-Good long-distance movers usually provide a binding estimate after inventorying your home — and in that case, the weight vs. volume issue doesn’t matter.
+If you want to avoid moving day surprises, it’s important to choose one of the top moving companies with a dependable reputation.
+Good long-distance movers usually provide a binding estimate after inventorying your home, so weight vs. volume doesn’t matter.

 Moving estimates by weight

 The method for weighing all your stuff is surprisingly straightforward.
-Crews weigh the moving truck prior to loading, then again once everything is loaded.
+Crews weigh the moving truck prior to loading and then again once everything is loaded.
 The difference between the two is the actual weight of your move.

 Cubic feet estimates

-While your exact totals will vary, here are some basic rough estimates for different move sizes:
+While your exact totals will vary, here are some rough estimates for different move sizes:

 In other words, the inventory list is what matters most, regardless of whether you’re getting a weight or cubic feet estimate.

-Get quotes from multiple movers, and make sure you are working with reliable moving companies with a strong reputation.
-Ask questions to ensure you are getting a binding estimate based on an inventory list, and you can move forward with confidence.
+Get quotes from multiple movers, and make sure you’re working with a reliable moving company with a strong reputation.

 Best movers for weight vs. cubic feet moving estimates

-Here are some of our picks for top movers, as well as the type of estimates that will matter most for each type of move.
+Here are some of our top moving picks and the type of estimates that will matter most for each type of move.

 Full-service movers

-Full-service movers take care of all the loading, unloading, and transportation for your move.
-When you request a free quote, they’ll typically send a representative to your home or schedule a virtual walkthrough to inventory your items.
-From there, they will make either a weight- or cubic feet-based estimate.
+Full-service movers handle the loading, unloading, and transportation for your move.
+When you request a free quote, they’ll send a representative to your home or schedule a virtual walkthrough to inventory your items then make a weight- or cubic feet-based estimate.

 Reputable full-service movers like American Van Lines and Mayzlin Relocation offer weight-based binding quotes based on your inventory and have reputations for stellar customer service.